Perspective | For two weeks, they’re curling at the Olympics. Then it’s back to the covid front lines.

-Inside the National Aquatics Center, where Michael Phelps swam to eight gold medals in 2008, the nursing Olympians are credible athletes worthy of their current platform.
-Hear them speak, and they outshine the dangerously contrarian thoughts of Novak Djokovic, Aaron Rodgers and Kyrie Irving.
-Watch them play, and they honor medical professionals who deserve better from a variant-fatigued public continuing to make grave decisions.
+Inside the National Aquatics Center, where Michael Phelps swam to eight gold medals in 2008, the nursing Olympians have been credible athletes worthy of a platform.
+When they spoke, they outshined the dangerously contrarian thoughts of Novak Djokovic, Aaron Rodgers and Kyrie Irving.
+When they played, they honored medical professionals who deserve better from a variant-fatigued public continuing to make grave decisions.

 “I know the damage covid can do, to people’s bodies and to their families,” Roth said.
 “It breaks your heart.”

-Roth, who plays for the United States, is from McFarland, Wis.
+Roth plays for the United States, which was eliminated from medal contention late Wednesday night after a 10-7 loss to Japan.
+She is from McFarland, Wis.
 She’s a full-time nurse and supervisor at Select Specialty Hospital in Madison, working a schedule of 12-hour shifts three days a week.
 Her hospital specializes in assisting critically ill patients.
 The staff has seen all the harrowing sights of the pandemic: people needing the gusts of a ventilator to hang on, heart problems, kidney failure.
 Sometimes, those patients must stay for weeks before being transferred elsewhere for long-term care.

 Wright, a curler for Great Britain, is a surgical nurse at Forth Valley Royal Hospital in Larbert, Scotland.
 Two years ago, she was in Vancouver training for the women’s curling world championships when covid-19 stopped the world.
 She rushed back to Scotland, put away the broom and donned her scrubs.
 At the time, she wasn’t concerned about her curling future.
 She needed to be back at Ward B11, and she sensed the mission would be difficult and endless.